 To learn more about glass recycling in Colorado visit colorado.momentumrecycling.com.

-For more ideas on how to reduce waste, additional information about Denver’s recycling guidelines, and details related to the seasonal recycling programs offered by Denver Recycles, visit DenverGov.org/DenverRecycles or call 311 (720-913-1311).
+For more information about Denver’s recycling guidelines, the Recycling Directory, and all other programs and services offered by Denver Recycles, visit DenverGov.org/DenverRecycles or call 311 (720-913-1311).